-- (1) Subject to section 44 (5) and (6), an electronic communications network service licensee must, on request, lease electronic communications facilities to any other person licensed in terms of this Act and persons providing services pursuant to a licence exemption in accordance with the terms and conditions of an electronic communications facilities leasing agreement entered into between the parties, unless such request is unreasonable. - (2) Where the reasonableness of any request to lease electronic communications facilities is disputed, the party requesting to lease such electronic communications facilities may notify the Authority in accordance with the regulations prescribed in terms of section 44.
+- (1) Subject to section 44 (5) and (6), an electronic communications network service licensee must, on request, lease electronic communications facilities to any other person licensed in terms of this Act and persons providing services pursuant to a licence exemption in accordance with the terms and conditions of an electronic communications facilities leasing agreement entered into between the parties, unless such request is unreasonable. - (2) Where the reasonableness of any request to lease electronic communications facilities is disputed, the party requesting to lease such electronic communications facilities may notify the Authority in accordance with the regulations prescribed in terms of section 44. - (3) The Authority must, within 14 days of receiving the request, or such longer period as is reasonably necessary in the circumstances, determine the reasonableness of the request. - (4) For purposes of subsection (1), a request is reasonable where the Authority determines that the requested lease of electronic communications facilities- - (a) is technically and economically feasible; and [paragraph (a) substituted by section 22(a) of Act 1 of 2014] - (b) will promote the efficient use of electronic communication networks and services. - (5) In the case of unwillingness or inability of an electronic communications network service licensee to negotiate or agree on the terms and conditions of an electronic communications facilities leasing agreement, either party may notify the Authority in writing and the Authority may- - (a) impose terms and conditions consistent with this Chapter; - (b) propose terms and conditions consistent with this Chapter which, subject to negotiations among the parties, must be agreed to by the parties within such period as the Authority may specify; or - (c) refer the dispute to the Complaints and Compliance Committee for resolution on an expedited basis in accordance with the procedures prescribed in terms of section 46. - (6) For the purposes of subsection (5), unless otherwise agreed in writing by the parties, a party is considered unwilling to negotiate or unable to agree if a facilities leasing agreement is not concluded within the time frames prescribed. - (7) The lease of electronic communications facilities by an electronic communications network service licensee in terms of subsection (1) must, unless otherwise requested by the leasing party, be nondiscriminatory as among comparable types of electronic communications facilities being leased and not be of a lower technical standard and quality than the technical standard and quality provided by such electronic communications network service licensee to itself or to an affiliate or in any other way discriminatory compared to the comparable network services provided by such licensees to itself or an affiliate. - [subsection (7) substituted by section 22(b) of Act 1 of 2014] - (8) The Authority must prescribe a list of essential facilities including but not limited to- - electronic communications facilities, including without limitation local loops, sub-loops and associated electronic communications facilities for accessing subscribers and provisioning services;

-- (3) The Authority must, within 14 days of receiving the request, or such longer period as is reasonably necessary in the circumstances, determine the reasonableness of the request. - (4) For purposes of subsection (1), a request is reasonable where the Authority determines that the requested lease of electronic communications facilities- - (a) is technically and financially feasible; and - (b) will promote the efficient use of electronic communication networks and services. - (5) In the case of unwillingness or inability of an electronic communications network service licensee to negotiate or agree on the terms and conditions of an electronic communications facilities leasing agreement, either party may notify the Authority in writing and the Authority may- - (a) impose terms and conditions consistent with this Chapter; - (b) propose terms and conditions consistent with this Chapter which, subject to negotiations among the parties, must be agreed to by the parties within such period as the Authority may specify; or - (c) refer the dispute to the Complaints and Compliance Committee for resolution on an expedited basis in accordance with the procedures prescribed in terms of section 46. - (6) For the purposes of subsection (5), unless otherwise agreed in writing by the parties, a party is considered unwilling to negotiate or unable to agree if a facilities leasing agreement is not concluded within the time frames prescribed. - (7) The lease of electronic communications facilities by an electronic communications network service licensee in terms of subsection (1) must, unless otherwise requested by the leasing party, be non-discriminatory as among comparable types of electronic communications facilities being leased and not be of a lower technical standard and quality than the technical standard and quality provided by such electronic communications network service licensee to itself or to an affiliate. - (8) The Authority must prescribe a list of essential facilities including but not limited to- - electronic communications facilities, including without limitation local loops, sub-loops and associated electronic communications facilities for accessing subscribers and provisioning services; - (b) electronic communications facilities connected to international electronic communications facilities such as submarine cables and satellite earth stations; and - (c) any other such facilities, required to be leased by an electronic communications network service licensee in terms of subsection (1).
+- (b) electronic communications facilities connected to international electronic communications facilities such as submarine cables and satellite earth stations; and - (c) any other such facilities, required to be leased by an electronic communications network service licensee in terms of subsection (1).